List of national flowers: County flowers

 In addition, Sticky Catchfly Lychnis viscaria was chosen for both Edinburgh and Midlothian, the county containing Edinburgh.

 For most counties, native species were chosen, but for a small number of counties, non-natives were chosen, mainly archaeophytes.

+Sri Lanka

+The flame lily was designated as the national flower of the unrecognised state of Tamil Eelam by the Liberation Tigers of Tamil Eelam (LTTE), because it contains all the colours contained in the Tamil Eelam national flag and because it grows during November, coinciding with Maaveerar Naal.

 Unofficial plants

 Armenia

 No plant or flower seems to be among the current official symbols.
-Some flowering plants from the area include Althaea armeniaca, Armenian Basket, Muscari armeniacum, Armenian Poppy, Armenian vartig (vargit), and Tulipa armena.
+Some flowering plants from the area include Althaea armeniaca, Armenian Basket, Muscari armeniacum, Papaver lateritium, Armenian vartig (vargit), and Tulipa armena.

 Azerbaijan

 Azerbaijan currently has no official national flower.
 Traditionally, various regions have different designations where national symbols are concerned.
 The city of Shusha named the Khari Bulbul (Ophrys caucasica) the floral emblem of the Nagorno-Karabakh.

 Belarus

 The unofficial national flower of Belarus is wild blue flax, Centaurea.

 China

 China currently has no official national flower.
 Traditionally, various regions have different designations where national symbols are concerned.

 In 1903, the Qing dynasty named the peony (牡丹) the floral emblem of the nation.
 The peony has long been considered a flower of wealth and honor in China.

 The puppet state Manchukuo followed Japan's model of dual floral emblems: the "spring orchid" (Cymbidium goeringii) for the Emperor and the imperial household, and the sorghum blossom (Sorghum bicolor) for the state and the nation.

 The plum blossom, meihua (梅花 (méihuā)), has also been one of the most beloved flowers in Chinese culture.
 The Republic of China government named the plum blossom as the national flower in 1964.
 The plum blossom is symbol for resilience and perseverance in the face of adversity, because plum blossoms often bloom most vibrantly even amidst the harsh winter snow.

-The People's Republic of China, which has controlled mainland China since 1949, has no official floral emblem.
+The People's Republic of China, established in 1949, has not yet designated an official floral emblem.
 There have been several petitions in recent years to officially adopt one.
 However, the government has not taken any action yet.
 A poll in 2005 showed that 41% of the public supports peony as the national flower while 36% supported the plum blossom.
 Some scholars have suggested that the peony and plum blossoms may be designated as dual national flowers.
 In addition, the orchid, jasmine, daffodil and chrysanthemum have also been held as possible floral symbols of China.